Seoyoung, My Daughter: 2009

 Meanwhile, Choi Ho-jung (Choi Yoon-young), a wealthy naïve girl, is saved by Lee Sang-woo.
-Although their encounters was innocent at first, Ho-jung falls in love with Sang-woo.
+Although their encounters were innocent at first, Ho-jung falls in love with Sang-woo.
 However, he does not reciprocate those feelings and makes it clear he wants his space to be respected.
 Despite being told to be given space, Ho-jung cannot help herself and always finds an excuse to see Sang-woo.
 However, her controlling mother sends her away to study overseas.
 Ho-jung makes a tearful vow to see Sang-woo once again, despite the awkwardness.

 2012–13: Three years later

 Three years have passed.
 Seo-young, now an accomplished judge and lawyer, has earned her place in the family.
 Lee Sam-jae, despite knowing his daughter lied to him about moving away to the United States, quietly accepts the situation and secretly watches over her.
 Seo-young secretly has watched over her family as well.
 During one of Sam-jae's secret visits to see Seo-young, Sam-jae saves Woo-jae from getting hit by a car.
 Woo-jae feels an unusual link with Sam-jae, and the two befriend each other without Woo-jae realizing who Sam-jae actually is.
 In gratitude, Woo-jae lands Sam-jae a security job at the company, but Sam-jae displays unusual behavior to Woo-jae whenever Seo-young was around.
 After Sam-jae quits his security job, Woo-jae discovers Sam-jae's photo of Seo-young at his locker.
 Therefore, Woo-jae researches Sam-jae and is shocked to discover his savior is his father-in-law.

 Sang-woo, now a doctor, is dating Kang Mi-kyung (Park Jung-ah), not knowing that she is the middle child and the only daughter of the Kang family.
 Mi-kyung, having been always chased down by suitors primarily for her wealth, has consistently maintained a false status as a poor orphaned-nobody and maintains the façade to Sang-woo.
 When he discovers Mi-kyung's actual status, Sang-woo realizes it would risk exposing his sister Seo-young, whom he still loves despite his anger toward Seo-young's life choices.
 When Sang-woo confronts Mi-kyung about the truth, she regretfully admits that she lied only because she wanted a true love and not someone going after her fortune.
 While Sang-woo was angry, he also uses this chance to break up with Mi-kyung, citing their social class differences is too great and that his heart changed after learning about her real identity.
 Mi-kyung, having great difficulty accepting Sang-woo's reasoning(s), does not give up on Sang-woo.